Metacognition and Uncertainty Communication in Humans and Large Language Models

-Because individuals who do not possess topical expertise are less able to correctly assess the expertise of others \citep{bower2024experts}, non-expert individuals working with LLMs on complex problems might be especially susceptible to influence by superficial features of their response, like the lack of uncertainty expressions or even the length of the answer \citep{steyvers2025large}.
+Because individuals who do not possess topical expertise are less able to correctly assess the expertise of others \citep{bower2024experts}, non-expert users may be especially influenced by superficial aspects of LLM responses—such as the absence of uncertainty expressions or the length of the answer.
+Recent findings show that users tend to interpret longer LLM responses as more confident, even when the model’s internal confidence remains unchanged \citep{steyvers2025large}.
+This suggests that response length and style can mislead users into overestimating the certainty or reliability of the model’s output, potentially leading to overreliance on answers that do not warrant such confidence.
 Humans and LLMs may also rely on different sets of cues when assessing their confidence in other humans, such as humans' reliance on the time it takes to make a response \citep{tullis2018predicting}; these cues likely will not be used in the same way by LLMs.
 Together, these differences in the \textit{assumed} computations and inputs to metacognition may strongly impact how humans integrate LLMs' expressed confidence into their own beliefs and decisions.